Resource Efficiency

 Water Management

 Efficient water resource management is a crucial factor in ensuring sustainable business operations.
 Central Retail is committed to reducing water consumption, improving wastewater quality, and promoting water recycling to maintain long-term water resource sustainability.
+To achieve this, Central Retail has established targets to reduce water use, aiming to decrease water consumption by 30% by 2030 while increasing the proportion of recycled water.
 Central Retail has implemented comprehensive water management measures by identifying areas facing water scarcity, and developing appropriate measures to optimize water use.
+In 2024, Central Retail continued its water consumption assessments at 3 priority locations being Robinson Lifestyle department stores in Surin, Sakon Nakorn, and Phetchaburi provinces.
+In response, new water efficiency initiatives such as water reuse plants that treat wastewater from toilet flushing system were introduced.
+Central Retail plans to expand its water consumption assessments to additional priority stores in the future to further enhance water efficiency.
 Additionally, Central Retail has undertaken actions to reduce water consumption, such as installing water-efficient fixtures like automatic faucets and high-efficiency sanitation systems, optimizing cleaning and maintenance processes to minimize water usage, and promoting employee awareness to encourage responsible water use in daily operations.

 Beyond water conservation efforts, Central Retail also focuses on actions to improve wastewater quality by installing high-efficiency wastewater treatment systems to ensure that discharged water meets the environmental standards and by reducing the use of chemicals that could negatively impact water sources.
+In 2024, Central Retail continues to regularly inspect the chemical and physical properties of wastewater from treatment facilities at department stores directly operated under Robinson Lifestyle, ensuring that all parameters remain within acceptable levels in accordance with local regulations.
+Nevertheless, in the case of inspection results showing wastewater quality going beyond acceptable levels, Central Retail will develop monitoring plan and enact improvements as necessary until the wastewater quality becomes satisfactory.
 Moreover, Central Retail has implemented water recycling initiatives by reusing treated water in operational processes, such as cooling systems and landscape irrigation, to reduce Central Retail’s dependency on natural water sources.
 To further strengthen these efforts, Central Retail provides awareness training to employees on water efficiency management programs, ensuring that all staff members understand and adopt best practices for sustainable water use.

 Packaging Management

 Central Retail recognizes the importance of sustainable packaging management by transitioning to environmentally-responsible business operations.
 It is committed to reducing the packaging wastes, increasing the use of reusable and recyclable packagings, and promoting innovative alternatives to minimize environmental impact.
+Central Retail has set a target to phase out single-use plastic packaging and achieve 100% environmentally friendly packaging by 2030.
 The following packaging management measures have been implemented:

 -